mariojxvi/purwadhika_jcdsol008_capstone_project/module_1/README.md

 ```

 ## Usage
-If using conda or virtual enviroment, you should activate the enviroment first where you have installed the `rich` package:
+If you are using conda or virtual enviroment, you should activate the enviroment first where you have installed the `rich` package:
 ```
 # e.g with conda
 conda activate <env_name>